What Is a Retention Offer? How to Ask Your Credit Card Company for One

 If you've held the card for less than a year, an offer is unlikely.
 The issuer is still recouping their acquisition cost.
 Wait until at least the second annual fee posts.

-If the retention offer comes as a spending requirement, treat it like any welcome bonus math: only commit if the spend is natural for you.
-Don't manufacture it.
+If the retention offer comes as a spending requirement, treat it like any welcome bonus: remember the date, and make sure you hit the threshold!

 When to Call